satpapadias/satalia-ds-challenge-truth-ft/README.md

 ```

 **Defense-in-Depth Security:**
 Service-to-service communication relies on **per-hop OIDC authentication**.
 The Orchestrator mints a Google-signed ID token using its compute service account and attaches it as a Bearer token.
 Cloud Run’s IAM edge validates the token on the receiving agent/MCP server.
-There are **zero `allUsers` ingress bindings**—all traffic is strictly IAM-locked and routed internally via VPC Private Google Access.
+While services use `INGRESS_TRAFFIC_ALL` to allow serverless routing, there are **zero `allUsers` ingress bindings**—all traffic is strictly IAM-locked, returning 403 Forbidden to unauthorized requests.

 ## 🔍 Observability & Distributed Tracing